Aeva Technologies Inc. (AEVA) Shares Up Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to AEVA, setting the target price at $11 in the report published on July 19th of the previous year.

-Volatility was left at 8.77%, however, over the last 30 days, the volatility rate increased by 8.90%, as shares surge +11.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.23% upper at present.
+Volatility was left at 8.66%, however, over the last 30 days, the volatility rate increased by 9.15%, as shares sank -4.00% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +35.21% upper at present.

 Insider Trading